 Putting your body into ketosis is a challenge for some.
-But, when you into ketosis, there’s a chance you’ll see weight loss.
+But, when you make it into ketosis, there’s a chance you’ll see weight loss.

-But, there are some important facts to remember.
+But, there are some essential facts to remember.

 - Use healthy fats such as coconut oil, avocado oil and olive oil instead of highly saturated oils.